 Planning to travel with your furry co-pilot?
 For many pet parents, leaving their dogs behind isn't an option.
-Whether you're relocating, vacationing, or visiting family, knowing which which airlines allow dogs in cabin and understanding their pet policies can make all the difference between a stress-free journey and a ruff time at the airport.
+Whether you're relocating, vacationing, or visiting family, knowing which which airlines allow dogs in cabin as carry-on pets and understanding their pet policies can make all the difference between a stress-free journey and a ruff time at the airport.

 In this comprehensive guide, we'll explore the pet policies of major airlines in the US, Canada, and Europe, helping you navigate the sometimes confusing world of flying with dogs.
 We've fetched all the important details about size restrictions, carrier requirements, fees, and which airlines truly roll out the red carpet for your canine companion.